How I Built My Website With Hugo And Netlify

 - Serve your website locally using

-- If you are done you generate the static website content running
+- Generate the static website content using

 - Publish the generated website content (see next chapter)

-For more details check the official “Getting Started” guide.
+For more details, check the official "Getting Started" guide.

-I started using a simple static website which I hosted manually on a web-server without using a service like Netlify.
+I started using a simple static website which I hosted manually on a web server without using a service like Netlify.
 The custom domain I used is

 I wanted the blog to be accessible via

-www.mokkapps.de/blog so I had to generate the blog page using Hugo and drop it on the web-server in a
+www.mokkapps.de/blog, so I had to generate the blog page using Hugo and drop it on the web server in a

 Luckily, platforms like Netlify can help at automating such tasks.
 I have integrated both websites in Netlify but still had to made the connection from one Hugo website to another.